performancecopilot/grafana-pcp/README.md

  * on Fedora FC29 or later: `dnf install redis`
  * enable and start the redis service: `systemctl enable redis; systemctl start redis`

-### Install PCP pcp-4.3.2 or later, and enable the pmcd, pmlogger and pmproxy services
+### Install PCP pcp-4.3.3 or later, and enable the pmcd, pmlogger and pmproxy services
- * install pcp-4.3.2 or later (this is in the 'updates' repo on Fedora F29 and later)
+ * install pcp-4.3.3 or later (this is in the 'updates' repo on Fedora F29 and later)
  * enable PCP services: `systemctl enable pmcd; systemctl enable pmlogger; systemctl enable pmproxy`
  * edit `/etc/pcp/pmproxy/pmproxy.options` and set the `-t` and `-D http` options under the "timeseries with debug for http requests/response" section.
 This configures pmproxy to scrape performance data from PCP archive logs, and load it into Redis.
+ * due to a missing feature in Grafana, you will also need to edit `/etc/pcp/pmproxy/pmproxy.conf` and set `chunksize = 2097152`.
+Hopefully this will soon not be necessary.
- * start the 3 PCP services: `systemctl start pmcd; systemctl start pmlogger; systemctl start pmproxy`
+ * now start the 3 PCP services: `systemctl start pmcd; systemctl start pmlogger; systemctl start pmproxy`

 ### PCP Grafana datasource installation:
 The 'dist' directory for this datasource is pre-built, committed to the git repo and ready for use, but still under development.
- * for RPM platforms such as Fedora, you can build the plugin and package it as an RPM and install that: `make; make rpm; sudo dnf install packaging/rpm/grafana-pcp-datasource*.noarch.rpm`
+ * for RPM platforms such as Fedora, you can build the plugin and package it as an RPM and install that: `make; make rpm; sudo dnf install packaging/rpm/grafana-pcp-redis*.noarch.rpm`
 Otherwise, install this as a datasource plugin manually as follows.
- * clone the github source: `git clone https://github.com/performancecopilot/grafana-pcp-datasource`
+ * clone the github source: `git clone https://github.com/performancecopilot/grafana-pcp-redis`
- * change directory to the just-cloned datasource: `cd grafana-pcp-datasource`
+ * change directory to the just-cloned datasource: `cd grafana-pcp-redis`
  * symlink the dist directory into the grafana plugins directory: `sudo ln -sf $PWD/dist /var/lib/grafana/plugins/pcp`
  * re-start grafana: `systemctl restart grafana-server`